llm-bible/llm-bible.github.io/_publications/li2024understanding.markdown

 bibkey: li2024understanding
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.14328"}
-tags: ['Model Architecture', 'Tools', 'Reinforcement Learning', 'RAG', 'Fine-Tuning', 'Transformer', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Transformer', 'Tools', 'RAG', 'Model Architecture', 'Reinforcement Learning', 'Attention Mechanism']
 ---
 LLMs have marked a revolutonary shift, yet they falter when faced with compositional reasoning tasks.
 Our research embarks on a quest to uncover the